bkrxiii/admiral_app/README.md

 Requires Java 17

-Make sure you have a mariadb running with an empty ILM schema (run the sql in src/main/resources/schema.sql)
+Make sure you have a mariadb running with an empty ILM schema ("CREATE DATABASE ILM; commit;")

 Set an environmental password for the database DB_PASSWORD={your password}